 As well as making it difficult for the Nazis, the darkness made life more complicated for people getting around.
 Traffic accidents became commonplace.
 In 1941, there were over 9,000 fatalities on roads across the UK.
 1,130 of those came after only one month.
 Those of a more criminal persuasion also used the cloak of darkness to aid their illegal activities.

 Well-meaning citizens and volunteers took to the streets with white paint with varying results.
-Kerbstones, fences, railings and roadside poles were often painted with thick white stripes.
+Kerbstones, fences, railings, and roadside poles were often painted with thick white stripes.
 These helped people in vehicles and even pedestrians to get around.
-This example in Gilford has endured over seventy years of Northern Irish weather.

 Counter to this, some white or light coloured buildings were painted dark.
 This included the Parliament Buildings at Stormont, which were coated with a mixture of bitumen and cow manure.
 Evidence of this remains on the white stonework even today.